EXHIBITION “ROSA LUXEMBURG: A THOUSAND MORE THINGS”

 The exhibition shows how Rosa Luxemburg’s political work and her practice of collecting inform each other, how her humanity is inextricably tied to her love for nature, and how her gentleness toward all living things reflects back on her notion of radical social change.
 In addition to Rosa Luxemburg’s stunning botanical collection, the exhibition features historical materials and a sound installation.

 ROSA LUXEMBURG: A THOUSAND MORE THINGS is organized by in collaboration with Goethe-Institut NY.
+To see photos from the event, please visit our Flickr page.

 Goethe-Institute New York